Plugins

 plugins install is also the install surface for hook packs that expose openclaw.hooks in package.json.
 Use openclaw hooks for filtered hook visibility and per-hook enablement, not package installation.

 Npm specs are registry-only (package name + optional exact version or dist-tag).
 Git/URL/file specs and semver ranges are rejected.
-Dependency installs run project-local with --ignore-scripts for safety, even when your shell has global npm install settings.
-Managed plugin npm roots inherit OpenClaw’s package-level npm overrides, so host security pins apply to hoisted plugin dependencies too.
+Dependency installs run in one managed npm project per plugin with --ignore-scripts for safety, even when your shell has global npm install settings.
+Managed plugin npm projects inherit OpenClaw’s package-level npm overrides, so host security pins apply to hoisted plugin dependencies too.

 Use `npm:

 ` when you want to make npm resolution explicit.
-Bare package specs also install directly from npm during the launch cutover.
+Bare package specs also install directly from npm during the launch cutover unless they match an official plugin id.

 Bare specs and `@latest` stay on the stable track.
 OpenClaw date-stamped correction versions such as `2026.5.3-1` are stable releases for this check.
 If npm resolves either of those to a prerelease, OpenClaw stops and asks you to opt in explicitly with a prerelease tag such as `@beta`/`@rc` or an exact prerelease version such as `@1.2.3-beta.4`.